 Thy Kingdom Come is a global wave of prayer uniting Christians around the world during the days from Ascension Day to Pentecost.
-From 30 May to 9 June 2019, Exeter Cathedral is hosting a special prayer room in the Grandisson Chapel tucked into the West Front.
+From 30 May to 9 June 2019, Exeter Cathedral hosted a special prayer room in the Grandisson Chapel tucked into the West Front.

-Based on the parable of the hidden treasure, I’ve set up a small installation with a simple action to help people pray.
-Others have contributed poems, like these from RS Thomas and Mary Oliver, and there are booklets to take away and midday prayer each day.
+Based on the parable of the hidden treasure, I set up a small installation with a simple action to help people pray.
+Others contributed poems, like these from RS Thomas and Mary Oliver, and there were booklets to take away and midday prayer each day.